Harry Crerar: Between the wars

 On returning to Canada in April 1927, Crerar was appointed to command B Battery, Royal Canadian Horse Artillery.
 His subalterns included a recent Royal Military College graduate, Lieutenant Guy Simonds.
 In January 1928, Crerar became Professor of Tactics at the Royal Military College.
 Then, in May 1929, he was suddenly called to National Defence Headquarters (NDHQ) in Ottawa to serve on the General Staff at the behest of McNaughton, who was appointed the Chief of the General Staff (CGS), the head of the Canadian Army, in January 1929.
 He joined that staff of the Canadian DMO&I, Colonel Harold Matthews, as General Staff Officer, 1st Grade (GSO1).

-After the death of thir newborn third child in May 1933, Verse took Peter and went to England to join Peggy, who was at boarding school there.
+After the death of their newborn third child in May 1933, Verse took Peter and went to England to join Peggy, who was at boarding school there.
 Crerar had McNaughton and Matthews nominate him to attend the Imperial Defence College in London in 1934 so the family could be reunited.
 He was the eleventh Canadian officer to attend since its founding in 1927.
 While there, he again encountered his friend Brooke, who was now an instructor at the college.
 Crerar performed well, with his assessment stating that he possessed "outstanding ability", with "all the attributes for high command."
 He returned to Ottawa in 1935 as DMO&I, an extremely important post, the senior staff planner for the army.
-Then in August 1938, he became the commandant of the Royal Military College, and with it came the temporary rank of brigadier, although he was disappointed at not being the first choice of the CGS, Major General Ernest Charles Ashton.
+Then in August 1938, he became the commandant of the Royal Military College, and with it came the temporary rank of brigadier.

 Second World War

-Canadian Military Headquarters and Chief of the General Staff
+Canadian Military Headquarters

 With the Canadian declaration of war on Germany on 10 September 1939, Canada entered the Second World War.
-Crerar expected a Canadian contribution to the war on land akin to that of the First World War, but the Prime Minister, Mackenzie King, hoped that an industrial effort and participation in the British Commonwealth Air Training Plan would suffice.
-On 19 September, the government announced that it would send one division, the 1st under McNaughton, to the UK.
+Crerar expected a Canadian contribution to the war on land akin to that of the First World War, but the Prime Minister, William Lyon Mackenzie King, hoped an industrial effort and participation in the British Commonwealth Air Training Plan would suffice.
+On 19 September, the government announced it would send one division, the 1st Canadian Division under McNaughton, to the UK.

 Crerar was appointed Brigadier, General Staff, (BGS) of what was initially called "Overseas Headquarters", but was soon renamed Canadian Military Headquarters (CMHQ), in London.
 He established CMHQ on the second floor of the Sun Life Building, not far from Canada House on Trafalgar Square.
 CMHQ expanded from 87 personnel in December 1939 to over 900 a year later.
 The legal basis of the Canadian presence in the UK had changed with the 1931 Statute of Westminster which made Canada a sovereign nation in its own right, and was now governed by the 1933 Visiting Forces Act, which provided the legal basis for Canadian forces serving under British command.
-Crerar was promoted to acting major general on 15 January 1940.
-He hoped to be given command of the 2nd Canadian Division when it was formed, but that went instead to Colonel Victor Odlum.
+Crerar was promoted to acting major general, "while holding his present appointment", on 15 January 1940.
+He hoped to be given command of the 2nd Canadian Division when it was formed, but that went instead to Victor Odlum, a militia officer.